 Right-click on the following link, and then choose Download File As or Save Link As in order to download the file: lab1task2.py

 Save the file.
-(If you’re using a lab computer, save it to the Z: drive.)
+(If you’re using the virtual desktop, save it to the Z: drive.)

 In IDLE, choose File->Open... (or use Ctrl + o) and locate the file.
-(If you’re using a lab computer, it will be on the Z: drive.)
+(If you’re using the virtual desktop, it will be on the Z: drive.)
 Double-click on the file (or click Open) to open it in IDLE.
 This should open up another window on your screen, which we will refer to as the text editor.
 This is where we can write programs and save them.